INoLiao/nbaWebsite/index.md

 ### Stacking
 <div align="justify">
-Stacking is a more sophisticated approach that consolidates the predictions from multiple well-trained models and use them as a new set of training attributes to train another model.
-It can be considered a multi-stage model or a stacked model that is helpful of preventing bias from certain models.
+Stacking is a more sophisticated approach that consolidates the predictions from multiple well-trained models and uses them as a new set of training attributes to train another model.
+It can be considered a multi-stage model or a stacked model that is helpful for preventing bias from certain models.
 At some level, is can be seen as a mode complicated voting mechanism.
-Figure 7 shows the block diagram of stacking model and the detail of how stacking works is presented in Figure 8.
+Figure 7 shows the block diagram of the stacking model and the details of how stacking works are presented in Figure 8.
 In this work, several combinations of different machine learning models constructing the stacked model are evaluated.
-In addition, both 2-stage and 3-stage stacked model are analyzed.
+In addition, both 2-stage and 3-stage stacked models are analyzed.
 </div>

 <br>